- Maintain focus on the newly implemented Student Centered Funding Formula (Strategic goal 4; ACCJC Accreditation Standards IV.C.4-5; IV.C.8) by:

 - Pursue alternative sources of revenue beyond the state revenue allocation to include leasing of surplus property in order to provide a continuous revenue stream for maintenance and operations of District facilities

-- Lead in Sustainable Policies and Practices.
+- Leader in Sustainability: Lead in Sustainable Policies and Practices.

 - Encourage and champion District governance policies and practices that promote and reinforce principles of sustainability.